HopeBayMobile/hcfs/src/README.md

 ----------

 #### **Starting HCFS**
-1. Build HCFS by using "make".
+1. Build HCFS by using "make" under 'src/HCFS'.

 2. Use './hcfs' if no parameter is needed.
 If needs to add options (e.g. -oallow_other,big_writes to allow CIFS sharing and write in